balika011/GLDX9/README.md

 unsupported.
 Feel free to use it for your reference, incorporate it into your projects or send us modifications.

-Be wary that some parts are hardcoded to match Source Engine behavior; see CentroidMaskFromName() and ShadowDepthSamplerMaskFromName() in dxabstract.cpp.
+Be wary that some parts are hardcoded to match Source Engine behavior.
+(CentroidMaskFromName and ShadowDepthSamplerMaskFromName in dxabstract.cpp)

 Please refer to the LICENSE file for more information.